Need help finding a lender?

 Customer Service & Technical Support

-Fundable provides an FAQ to answer questions about the platform, along with lengthy guides on investing, running a startup, and crowdfunding.
+Fundable provides a searchable knowledgebase to answer questions about the platform, along with lengthy guides on investing, running a startup, and crowdfunding.
 There are also a number of infographic materials and startup stories provided, all freely available online.

-For direct support, a toll-free phone number, an email address, and live chat services are available on Fundable’s website.
+For direct support, a toll-free phone number, email, and live chat services are available on Fundable’s website.
 This goes above and beyond the level of support typically offered by crowdfunders, many of which just provide an email contact form for support.
 Fundable gets some brownie points for this.

 Negative Reviews & Complaints